Suzanne Pleshette

-Suzanne Pleshette (January 31, 1937 – January 19, 2008) was an American theatre, film, television, and voice actress.
-Pleshette started her career in the theatre and began appearing in films in the late 1950s and later appeared in prominent films such as Rome Adventure (1962), Alfred Hitchcock's The Birds (1963), and Spirited Away (2001).
-She later appeared in various television productions, often in guest roles, and played Emily Hartley on The Bob Newhart Show from 1972 until 1978, receiving several Emmy Award nominations for her work.
+Suzanne Pleshette (January 31, 1937 – January 19, 2008) was an American actress.
+Pleshette was known for her roles in theatre, film, and television.
+She was nominated for three Emmy Awards and two Golden Globe Awards.
+For her role as Emily Hartley on the CBS sitcom The Bob Newhart Show (1972–1978), she received two nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

+Pleshette started her career in the theatre before gaining attention for her role in Alfred Hitchcock's horror-thriller The Birds (1963).
+Her other notable film roles include Rome Adventure (1962), Support Your Local Gunfighter (1971), and Hot Stuff (1979).
+For her portrayal of Leona Helmsley in Leona Helmsley: The Queen of Mean (1990), she received nominations for the Primetime Emmy Award and Golden Globe Award for Best Actress in a Miniseries or Movie.
+She later voiced roles in The Lion King II: Simba's Pride (1998) and Spirited Away (2001).

-Early life
+Early life and education

-Pleshette was born on January 31, 1937, in the New York City neighborhood of Brooklyn Heights, to Geraldine (née Kaplan) and Eugene Pleshette.
+Suzanne Pleshette was born on January 31, 1937, in the New York City borough of Brooklyn, to Geraldine (née Kaplan) and Eugene Pleshette.
 Her parents were Jewish, the children of emigrants from Russia and Austria-Hungary.
 Her mother was a dancer and artist who performed under the stage name Geraldine Rivers.
 Her father was a stage manager of the Paramount Theater in Manhattan and of the Paramount Theater in Brooklyn, and later, a network executive.
 She graduated from Manhattan's High School of Performing Arts and attended Syracuse University for one semester, then transferred to Finch College.
-She later graduated from Manhattan's prestigious acting school, the Neighborhood Playhouse School of the Theatre and was under the tutelage of renowned acting teacher Sanford Meisner.
+She later graduated from the Neighborhood Playhouse School of the Theatre in Manhattan and was under the tutelage of acting teacher Sanford Meisner.